How to Make Perfect Steak Tartare at Home

 Add the egg as the final touch, plus maybe an extra drizzle of olive oil and pinch of salt.

-This is a classy dish, no doubt, but one that is completely doable at home.
+Steak Tartare is a classy dish, no doubt, but one that you can definitely make at home.
 Buy good, fresh meat, treat it well, and enjoy.

 Have questions or suggestions?
 Ask away in the comments!